lurchmath/lde/docs/phase0-structures.md

 # LDE Design Phase 0: Structures

 All the later phases will actually implement stuff that we could use to make real documents and libraries.
 This one doesn't, so it's called Phase 0.

 In this phase, we just design the generic Structure class on which everything else will depend, and the infrastructure of the LDE itself.

 At the end of this phase, we could write unit tests of the whole Structure class and its LDE context, thus guaranteeing that all later phases rest on a good foundation.

-## Methods in the Structure class
+## The Structure module

+That module defines a single `Structure` class, whose instances have these methods.

 ### Computed attributes

+Work done in this section:

+ * [x] Code implemented
+ * [x] Unit tests written and passing
+ * [ ] API documentation written

+Specification:

  * `S.setComputedAttribute(key,value)` caches a computed value under a certain key